nickmullaney/nickmullaney/README.md

 ---------------------
 <h3> My Developer Identity</h3>

 ### I studied **Full Stack Development** at Code Fellows but I have really found true love in **Javascript** and **AI Integration**.
 I am attracted to the idea of building out user friendly and accessible websites and applications that are powered by AI.
-I am currently working on a few projects that are focused on AI integration into a Dungeons & Dragons application and am looking for more opportunities to work on AI projects.
+I am currently working on a few projects that are focused on AI integration and looking for more opportunities to work on AI projects.

   - ### 🛠️ **Technologies and Tools**